CANAAN VALLEY PARAGLIDING RISK MANAGEMENT PLAN

 Canaan Valley State Park is a park owned by the State of West Virginia.
 It has been a paragliding site since 1994.
 Although the site has been flown accident and incident free for the past eighteen years, the site attracts relatively small number of paragliding pilots mainly because of the necessity for the pilot to hike the 1000 vertical feet to the launch.

-Usage of the existing site may further strained due to the pending construction of a snow tube park and a wobble ball shooting range adjacent to the existing landing zone.
+Usage of the existing site may be further constrained due to the pending construction of a snow tube park and a wobble ball shooting range adjacent to the existing landing zone.

 As a replacement for the existing facility, the Mountaineer Hang Gliding and Paragliding Association requested the State of West Virginia to consider the construction of an alternative launching area in the Canaan Valley State Park.

-The proposed launch would be located on an existing slope facing southwest approximately 300 feet to the South of the top of the exit for Ski Lift A. A landing zone for the proposed launch will be located at the Miller farm along east Laneville Road (the Millers have provided permission to make use of their field as a landing zone).
-Another proposed landing zone is the State Park visitor’s center.
+The launch is located on an existing slope facing southwest approximately 300 feet to the South of the top of the exit for Ski Lift A. A prime landing zone is located at the Miller farm along east Laneville Road (the Millers have provided permission to make use of their field as a landing zone).
+Other landing zones are the Canaan Crossing entrance meadow and the Canaan Valley Resort visitor’s center.

 In eighteen years of flying Canaan Valley, there has never been a paragliding injury or incident involving neither the pilot nor the public.
 However, the adoption of a site-specific risk management rules and measures can help continue that safety record.

 I. SPECTATOR RISK MITIGATION

 The launch is marked by a sign providing information about the flying activities.
 The sign warns the spectators to maintain a safe distance from gliders when they are launching or when they are sitting on the ground.